 In the same way that staff training is being developed with the understanding that children performing or attending classes at CTC may be at risk in other areas of their lives, it was also requested that a point of contact for resources for potential victims be placed in CTC’s program.
 CTC began including an ad for RAINN’s resource hotline in programs starting in January 2020.
 CTC will work through its partnership with RAINN and MNCASA to find age appropriate language to help audience members find resources, should they need them.

 Opening the U of MN Archive:

 In 2013, an archive of materials from CTC was established with the University of Minnesota.
 At that time, a 75 year hold was placed on the archive, including all documents related to John Clarke Donahue’s years at the CTC; 1965 to 1986.
 Plaintiffs requested that this restriction be lifted and that all alumni members be given access to the archive without prior approval from CTC.
-CTC has agreed to lift the restriction for alumni.
+In 2022, CTC agreed to lift the restriction for everyone.

 Ongoing Staff Training:

 As a part of the ongoing commitment to understanding and preventing childhood sexual trauma, as well as onboarding for new staff, a two-year partnership has been created between CTC and MNCASA (MN Coalition Against Sexual Assault) focused on the Rosemary Project.
 The Rosemary Project is an initiative of MNCASA to raise awareness of the ways in which we can prevent sexual violence in our society.
 More info can be found here: https://www.mncasa.org/prevention/prevention-is-possible/